 1. Description of Business and Summary of Significant Accounting Estimates and Policies

-Description of Business - Innodata Inc. (NASDAQ: INOD) (including its subsidiaries, the "Company", "Innodata", "we", "us" or "our") is a leading data engineering company.
-The Company's mission is to help the world's most prestigious companies deliver the promise of ethical, high-performing artificial intelligence ("AI"), which the Company believes will contribute to a safer and more prosperous world.
+Description of Business - Innodata Inc. (including its subsidiaries, the "Company", "Innodata", "we", "us" or "our") is a global data engineering company.
+The Company's mission is to deliver the promise of AI to the world's most prestigious companies.